magrathj/Azure-Data-Lake-for-Bike-Share-Data-Analytics/README.md

 # Azure-Modern-Data-Warehouse
-Building an Azure Data Warehouse for Bike Share Data Analytics.
-Project to load data from Postgres DB in Azure into Azure Synapse.
+Building an Azure Data Lake for Bike Share Data Analytics

 ## Overview of Project

+In this project, you'll build a data lake solution for Divvy bikeshare.

 Divvy is a bike sharing program in Chicago, Illinois USA that allows riders to purchase a pass at a kiosk or use a mobile application to unlock a bike at stations around the city and use the bike for a specified amount of time.
 The bikes can be returned to the same station or to another station.
 The City of Chicago makes the anonymized bike trip data publicly available for projects like this where we can analyze the data.

-Since the data from Divvy are anonymous, we have created fake rider and account profiles along with fake payment data to go along with the data from Divvy
+Since the data from Divvy are anonymous, we have generated fake rider and account profiles along with fake payment data to go along with the data from Divvy.

-The goal of this project is to develop a data warehouse solution using Azure Synapse Analytics.
+### The goal of this project is to develop a data lake solution using Azure Databricks using a lake house architecture.
 You will:

-### Design a star schema based on the business outcomes listed below;
+* Design a star schema based on the business outcomes below;
-* Import the data into Synapse;
+* Import the data into Azure Databricks using Delta Lake to create a Bronze data store;
+* Create a gold data store in Delta Lake tables;
-* Transform the data into the star schema;
+* Transform the data into the star schema for a Gold data store;
-* and finally, view the reports from Analytics.

 ### The business outcomes you are designing for are as follows:
 * Analyze how much time is spent per ride